Class: Sports Car

 ---------------------CHASSIS / HANDLING------------------

-Since the engine recieves some good marks, how about the carriage itself?
-This is an easy write-up
+Since the engine receives some good marks, how about the carriage itself?
+This is an easy

 Mostly, the Fiat Coupé takes on corners like our aforementioned Integra, but without the Integra's brakes.